lukeweller/fm-staff-analysis/README.md

 ### Usage

-1. Import custom view file (`./views/All.fmf`) into the 'Staff Search' page while in FM
+1. Import custom view file (e.g., `./views/Coach Search.fmf`) into the 'Staff Search' page while in FM
-2. Copy all view data (ctrl-A, ctrl-P) and save data as a text file to `./input/All.rtf`
+2. Copy all view data (ctrl-A, ctrl-P) and save data as a text file (e.g., `./input/rtf/coaching_candidates.rtf`
 3. Use `./staff-search.py` to analyze coaches and print top canidates